eflumerf/styleguide/dune-daq-cppguide.md

 ### Names and Order of Includes [DUNE VERSION]

-If the included header is the "related header" - meaning, you're editing foo.cc and the header is foo.hh - put it before all the other headers.
+In *any* file which performs an include, if the included header is the "related header" - meaning, you're editing foo.cc and the header is foo.hh - put it before all the other headers.

 Then, in order: